cypress-io/cypress/docs/source/api/commands/type.md

 - `yyyy-MM` (e.g. `1999-12`)

-This isn't exactly how a user would type into a month input, but is a workaround since month input support varies between browsers and the format varies based on locale. `yyyy-MM` is the format required by [the W3 spec](https://www.w3.org/TR/html/infrastructure.html#months) and is what the input's `value` will be set to regardless of browser or locale.
+This isn't exactly how a user would type into a month input, but is a workaround since month input support varies between browsers and the format varies based on locale. `yyyy-MM` is the format required by {% url "the W3 spec" https://www.w3.org/TR/html/infrastructure.html#months %} and is what the input's `value` will be set to regardless of browser or locale.

 Special characters (`{leftarrow}`, `{selectall}`, etc) are not permitted.